ankschoubey/old-blog/_posts/2022-01-03-morning-ritual.md

 Sunlight exposure

+meditate

 Get most important things done

+Make progress on most important goal in the morning

 If you are short on time, you can spend just 2 minutes on each of your set activity.
 But don't let this become a routine.

 Throw yourself out of bed the moment alarm goies off.
 Don't waste any time.

+Making sleep go away and waking up refreshed.
+- Drink water
+- Wash your face. or take a shower. /Cold water preffered for both
+- exercise